Aquifer: An underground geological formation able to store and yield water (see artesian, confined, and unconfined aquifers).

 Wetlands: Lands where water saturation is the dominant factor in determining the nature of soil development and the types of plant and animal communities.
 Other common names for wetlands are sloughs, ponds, and marshes.

-All definitions from The Groundwater Foundation.
+All definitions after The Groundwater Foundation.